digi-embedded/meta-digi/README.md

     control.
 To work around this issue, UART1 of these SOM versions has been configured to operate at 115200 bps and without hardware flow control, reducing the maximum throughput of this interface.
-  * When using wireless concurrent mode as the wireless interface is shared between several different functionalities performance is reduced.
-  * When using wireless concurrent mode Digi recommends to keep the different modes on the same frequency channels.
-For example, when configuring access point mode on channel 36 on band A, the recommendation would be to connect to the same channel both in station mode and WiFi direct so that the radio performance is optimized.
-  * When working as an access point, DFS capable channels in band A are not currently supported.
   * The QCA6564 wireless chip does not support Wake On Wireless LAN.

 ## ConnectCore 6 Plus